 d.)
-Phoenix Global Mercantile Inc. to handle the Distribution Agreement of Lubricants under Foreign brand.
+Phoenix Global Mercantile Inc. to handle the Distribution Agreement of Lubricants under a foreign brand.
+This Company is however in on dormant stage for this year.

 e.)
-P-H-O-E-N-I-X Philippines Foundation, Inc. (PPFI), corporate social responsibility arm of the Group.
+P-H-O-E-N-I-X Philippines Foundation, Inc. (PPFI), the corporate social responsibility arm of the Group.